shahnawazm786/CodingMaktabProject/README.md

 # KAZ Python Project
 ## Contributed by
 ### #codingmaktab and #kaz
-Coding Maktab Project is of Python Learning Program This project contains
+CodingMaktabProject is a Python Learning Program
+This program contains following topic
 * Basic Programming of Python
 * Advance Programming of Python
-* API using Python
+* API Programing using Python
-* Advance Python programming
+* In Advance Python programming
   * Design Pattern
   * Selenium Automation
+  * API Automation